 This step marks the start of the second phase, the ovulatory phase, where the dominant ovarian follicle is stimulated to undergo ovulation.
 Once ovulation happens, the empty ovarian follicle becomes the corpus luteum.
 The corpus luteum produces progesterone, which stops the growth of spiral arteries and prepares the endometrium for possible fertilization and implantation of the embryo.

 If fertilization does not occur, the corpus luteum undergoes involution and stops the production of progesterone.
 In the absence of progesterone, the endometrium collapses and is shed as menstrual flow.

-The main difference between ovulatory and anovulatory cycles is the absence of the production of progesterone.
+The main difference between ovulatory and anovulatory cycles is the absence of progesterone production.
 When progesterone is not released, the effects of estradiol on endometrial growth and proliferation are not opposed.
-Therefore, the spiral arteries are excessively proliferated.
+Therefore, the spiral arteries proliferate.
 When these spiral arteries rupture, they bleed excessively.
-It is the hallmark of the pathogenesis of DUB.
+This is the hallmark of the pathogenesis of DUB.